 My entire life was spent preparing for college and finding a job.
 Everything I did was done well and by the book, giving me the impression that I would have countless job offers waiting for me at graduation.
 I didn’t.

 I got in touch with a few connections and started looking for post-graduate internships, hoping I would find some luck there.
 I was seemingly, always the intern and never the employee, but the truth is, job searching takes time.
-So I accepted an internship to continue building my skills and resume while I continued to job search.
+So I accepted an internship to continue building my skills and resume while I hunted for a job.
 Less than three months into the internship I was offered a full-time position with the company.

 Take advantage of opportunities that are new and unique.

-Internships were created for two reasons: to allow students to experience the professional world and to allow companies to scout young talent.
-Never turn down an offer to attend a board meeting, the local business association’s lunch and learn, or to take some time to watch a webinar.
+Internships, in my humble opinion, exist for two reasons: to provide students with professional experience and to allow companies to scout talent.
+Never turn down an offer to attend a board meeting, the local business association’s lunch and learn, or watch a webinar.
 Employers want you to be as educated and well-rounded as possible because they’ll benefit from your skills.

 …if you aren’t finding many new opportunities, create your own.